This tutorial will show how to add a horizontal menu below the header area in Confluence using ThemeBuilder.

 Create a new custom panel called menu.

-In the Header panel, after all other code, add the Include Panel macro to import the new menu panel.
+After all, other code in the Header panel, add the Include Panel macro to import the new menu panel.

 Code: